TedHusted/awake/awake.md/awake.md

 Ally: No worries.
 I keep tabs on the hubs for interesting convos.
 This one looks like it will qualify.

-Idisi: We are concerned that the Omnibots have attacked Elysium.
-The wireless network that powers our airships and drones is disabled.
+Idisi: The Omnibots may have attacked Elysium.
+The wireless power network is offline.
+It powers our airships and drones.
 Titan, do you have any resources that might help?
-Perhaps something at McMurdo Station that you could utilize?
+Perhaps you could utilize something at McMurdo Station?

 Titan: McMurdo is several hours away by air.
 I might be able to get eyes on the colony if I knew where it was.